Golf Games for Fun: 50+ Ideas Plus Bonus Side Games

 Handicap.
 Instead of using your handicaps (or as well as), you could deduct the number of beers you’ve drunk at the end of the round.
 To make it fair you’d need to be drinking the same strength of beer as everyone else!

 Beer Bogey.
 For every shot over par on a hole, you need to take a shot or a beer.
 Might be better using nett par or you may find yourself in hospital at the end of the round.
-Probably not the best game to play if you all have high handicaps!
+Probably not the best game to start if you all have high handicaps!

 You could modify this and just have the highest scorer on each hole has to have a drink.